 Not always possible these days, but it is worth more to buy from a specialist dealer who provides sewing advice and convenient repairs.

-If you can’t get to a dealer, do try to find videos of the models you’re interested in, as they give some idea.
-For example, I know I like to use push buttons for making machine settings, and don’t like to use a stylus on a screen.
-That means I wouldn’t actually enjoy having a top-of-the-line !
+If you can’t get to a dealer, try to find videos of the models you’re interested in, as they give some idea.
+For example, from the videos I know I wouldn’t actually enjoy using a top-of-the-line machine !

 Extra presser feet can be a treat to have, and make many sewing processes much easier.
 But most of them aren’t essential.